markedwardnewman/angular/README.md

 - This is the defacto tutorial used to learn the basics of AngularJS, as found [here](https://angularjs.org/).
 I have since dedicated most of my "javascript framework learning time" to learning TypeScript and Angular2.
 Boom!
 - The app is a catalog that displays a list of Android devices, lets you filter the list to see only devices that interest you, and then view the details for any device.
 - Understanding the basics and getting it to work was easy enough.
-Getting it to work on Heroku wasn't as straight forward.
-This repository is used by Heroku uses to serve the app.
+Getting it working on a public server wasn't as straight forward.
+This repository is the very same one that Heroku uses to serve the app.
 Somewhat generic instruction on getting it up and running can be found [here](http://linqed.eu/2014/10/07/deploying-angular-seed-to-heroku/).

 ## Workings of the application
 - The application filesystem layout structure is based on the [angular-seed] project.